Kim Kardashian and Kanye West Reportedly Hire Surrogate to Carry Third Child

-Kim Kardashian and husband Kanye West have reportedly hired a surrogate, a source told PEOPLE.
+Kim Kardashian West and husband Kanye West have reportedly hired a surrogate, a source told PEOPLE.

 Kardashian West has long been vocal on Keeping Up With the Kardashians about her desire to have a third child, saying in a recent episode that she’d “just love nothing more than to expand my family and just know that I have this world at home that’s safe.”